16th November 2023 18:02

 Royal Commission into Family Violence (Final Report, March 2016) vol 3, 189

-The Royal Commission instead recommended “whole-of-system” response to family violence, which included the introduction of the Multi-Agency Risk Assessment and Management Framework, the Family Violence Information Sharing Scheme, the Central Information Point and Specialist Family Violence Courts.
-Together these reforms have improved the way our system identifies, prevents and responds to family violence, including coercive control.
+The Royal Commission instead recommended a “whole-of-system” response to family violence.
+This included the introduction of the Multi-Agency Risk Assessment and Management Framework, the Family Violence Information Sharing Scheme, the Central Information Point and Specialist Family Violence Courts.
+Together, these reforms have improved the way our system identifies, prevents, and responds to family violence, including coercive control, which is vital in tackling Family and Intimate Partner Violence.

 To support these reforms, the Victorian Government has invested more than $3.7 billion to improve the prevention and response to family violence.
 This is more than every other state and territory combined.

-Victoria is proud to have worked collaboratively with the Commonwealth and other states and territories to develop National Principles to Address Coercive Control, which were released on 22 September 2023.
-The National Principles unify all jurisdictions in a commitment to address coercive control and create a shared national understanding of coercive control.
+Victoria is proud to have worked collaboratively with the Commonwealth and other states and territories to develop National Principles to Address Coercive Control.
+These were released on 22 September 2023.
+The National Principles unify all jurisdictions in a commitment to address coercive control.
+They create a shared national understanding of coercive control.

 [ENDS]